daterre/Cradle/Assets/Cradle/Documentation/Main.md

 Here's how to use it in Harlowe:
 ```
-Gareth sits down at the desk and press the play button.
+Gareth stares intently at the screen and presses the play button.
-(sfx-stop:"ambient")
+(sfx-stop: "ambient")
-(sfx-play:"recording")
+(sfx-play: "recording")
 ```

 Notes: